Sunday, April 24, 2016

 I’ve always called this one “the Goat Cluster,” and not because of its location in the Sea Goat.
 On any passable night with a 6-inch or larger scope, you can see two streams of stars coming off the core that—amazingly—resemble the horns of a goat.
 While the cluster doesn’t offer tremendous resolution for an 8 - 10-inch telescope, plenty of stars are still resolved.
 One of my very favorite fall objects.

 What you’ll see in your 8-inch, even at low power, is a bright ball, the central condensation of the galaxy enwrapped in bright haze.
 Slewing around shows lots more haze, but it admittedly it doesn’t look much like a galaxy.
 To make it do that, you need wide, wide field.
-My 80mm APO and my 25x100 binoculars are my favorite M31 instruments.
+My 80mm APO or, better, my 25x100 binoculars are my favorite M31 instruments.

 Not that larger telescopes don’t have their place with M31 when you want to zoom in on details—and there are plenty of details to be seen here.
 Everything from a tiny, star-like nucleus, to a massive star cloud with its own NGC number, NGC 206, to a huge system of globular clusters, the brightest of which are visible in an 8-inch scope as slightly fuzzy “stars.”